For elementary registration (grades K-6), please contact Mildred Martinez (413) 362-1871 or email MartinezM2@arps.org

-Only children who will be 5 years of age on or before September 1, 2021 can register for Kindergarten.
+Children MUST be 5 years of age on or before September 1, 2023, to be accepted into Kindergarten.

 Please see the documents required for registration below:

 Parent/Guardian Identification is required for admission and should be brought to registration:

 Driver’s License or State ID

 Custody Records: If applicable to your family situation, proof of physical custody, which has been granted by a court of law, must be submitted.

 The official court issued documents or official letters from the Department of Children and Families

 Immunization records must be documented by a licensed health care provider or school health record and must include the month, date, and year of each immunization.
 Massachusetts State law does NOT allow a student to be enrolled until the immunization documentation is presented and shows that the student is fully immunized.

 The parent/legal guardian and student(s) need to be included in the Lease/Section 8 agreement as authorized tenants.